Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Main Results Overview: Lower Banach Density, Topology, and Geometry

 We can also prove a positive result in higher dimensions for collections with finite Cantor-Bendixson rank, but we need to refine our definitions slightly to avoid a genuine combinatorial obstacle that only appears in dimensions $d > 1$.

-In particular, we show how to construct a collection $\mX$ consisting of a single language $L_1$ in $\mathbb{Z}^d$ (for any $d \geq 2$) such that the best lower Banach density achievable by any algorithm is zero. \begin{thm} Suppose languages are infinite subset of $\mathbb{Z}^d$ where $d\geq 2$.
-There is a language $K$ such that the adversary always has a way to enumerate the elements in the language such that
+In particular, we show how to construct a collection $\mX$ consisting of a single language $L_1$ in $\mathbb{Z}^d$ (for any $d \geq 2$) such that the best lower Banach density achievable by any algorithm is zero.

+The higher-dimensional case shows that \textbf{Banach lower density exposes not only topology but also geometry}.
+In one dimension, if the target language is known, the generator can alternate with the adversary and obtain density \(1/2\) on every long interval.
+In dimensions \(d\ge2\), no such alternation balances all axis-parallel rectangles in the most adversarial set of languages.
+Thus ordinary \textbf{Banach density detects a second intrinsic barrier: the geometry itself}.

+\begin{thm} Suppose \(d\ge2\).
+There exists an infinite language \(K\subseteq \mathbb Z^d\) such that, for the singleton class \(\mathcal X=\{K\}\), every generator can be forced by some adversarial enumeration of \(K\) to produce an output set \(O\) satisfying